Serving all people by providing personalized health and wellness through exemplary care, education and research.

 For More Information

 It’s no secret men don’t really like going to the doctor.
 In fact, men are far less likely than women to get the preventive care they need.
-So, Baylor Regional Medical Center at Plano is bringing preventive care to them during the annual half-day event, It’s a Guy Thing.
+So, Baylor Scott & White Medical Center - Plano is bringing preventive care to them during the annual half-day event, It’s a Guy Thing.

-This free event will be held from 8:30 to 11:30 a.m. on Saturday, June 11, at Baylor Plano for men ages 18 and older.
+This free event will be held from 8:30 to 11:30 a.m. on Saturday, June 11, at Baylor Scott & White - Plano for men ages 18 and older.
 There is free garage parking and free valet parking as well.

 Men will have blood drawn to check cholesterol and glucose levels and other health measures.
 For men 40 and older, prostate-specific antigen (PSA) levels in the blood also will be checked.